SayedTurzo/Endless-Existence/Assets/EndlessExistence/README.md

-# Easy Item Interaction
+# Easy Interaction System

 ## Description

-Easy Item Interaction is a Unity asset designed to simplify the process of creating interactable objects in your game.
+Easy Interaction system is a Unity asset designed to simplify the process of creating interactable objects in your game.
 With Easy Item Interaction, you can quickly add interaction functionality to game objects, allowing players to pick up, examine, use, or manipulate them within the game environment.

 ## Features